Skip to main content

 Attach the tool to an agent

-The wrapped tool plugs into a CrewAI Agent the same way an unpaid tool would:
+The payment-aware tool plugs into a CrewAI Agent exactly like an unpaid one.

 PYTHON